 - Bank & Card Charges – 0.6%

-- Equipment Hire etc – 0.4%
+- Equipment Hire etc – 0.2%

-- Interest on capital – 0.5% (This is a new category added in 2016)
+- Interest on capital – 0.4% (This category added in 2016)

-- Other Costs – 1.6% (2.0%)
+- Other Costs – 1.4% (2.0%)

 The BBPA quite rightly points out their figures are only an approximation and every pub is different and experiences differing costs depending on the size, location, style of trading etc and that benchmarks are only meant as a guide, whereas a comprehensive Business Plan will take account of the exact figures for an individual pub.
 Benchmarks are useful in trying to determine whether ones business is operating within “industry norms”, however, that is as far as their use goes.
 A good publican will always seek to minimise all costs and maximise all sales to extract the greatest profit from their business.